trivikr/vitest-codemod/.changeset/cyan-deers-allow.md

 "vitest-codemod": patch
 ---

-Support Jest APIs which become async in Vitest
+Support Jest APIs which change to async in Vitest